-Ultrasound scanning is the main primary investigation for many of the urologican disorders asociated with men.
+Ultrasound scanning is the main primary investigation for many of the urological disorders associated with men.
 The male urinary tract includes the kidneys, the bladder and the prostate.
 Other urological conditions affecting men involve the scrotum, testes and penis.

-Ultrasound examination can be performed on the patients bedside in acute situations where the patient is admitted to accident and emergency or as routine investigations.
+Ultrasound examination can be performed on the patient's bedside in acute situations where the patient is admitted to accident and emergency or as routine investigations.
 Routine investigations are being performed in an NHS hospital following a doctor's referral or by the private sector.
-Docto's ultrasound referral is not always required when your scan is undertaken by a private ultrasound provider.
+Doctor's ultrasound referral is not always required when your scan is undertaken by a private ultrasound provider.

 The most common urological conditions affecting men are:

 Kidney stones are very common affecting 1 in 10 people and although can happen in all ages they are more common in people aged 30 to 60.
-Symptoms normally include loin pain that sometimes is ascociated with blood in urine.
+Symptoms normally include loin pain that sometimes is associated with blood in the urine.

 Ultrasound of the kidneys will identify any calculi responsible for the symptoms.

 Urinary tract infections are uncommon in males and ultrasound is being used to identify any structural abnormality of the urinary tract.

 Benign prostatic hyperplasia (BPH) is characterized by progressive enlargement of the prostate gland resulting in bladder outlet obstruction and increasingly difficult voiding.
 It is typically a disease of the elderly and rarely affects males younger than age 40.
 The mean age at which patients develop symptoms is between 60 and 65 years.